Last updated: May 3, 2026

 Frequently Asked Questions

-Is there a single statewide food truck license in New Jersey?
+Are food truck sales taxable in New Jersey?

 More New Jersey Business Guides